-FHA mortgages and the approval process are governed by the Department of Housing and Urban Development (HUD).
+The Department of Housing and Urban Development (HUD) governs FHA mortgages and the approval process.
 HUD has specific guidelines for borrowers applying for a mortgage after a bankruptcy filing.
 Most of the requirements for this program can be found within HUD Handbook 4000.1, also known as the Single Family Housing Policy Handbook.

 According to the Handbook, 2 years must have passed from the date the Bankruptcy Court entered the discharge in a Ch.
 7 filing.
 If the bankruptcy was discharged less than 2 years from the mortgage application date, then the application will be downgraded and likely denied.

 With a Ch.
-13 Bankruptcy case filing, the waiting period is 1 year from the date the case was filed (if you have made all of your Ch.
+13 Bankruptcy case filing, the waiting period is 1 year from the date when filing the case happened (if you have made all of your Ch.
 13 payments on time and your case is in good standing).
-However, it is important to note that a mortgage application must be approved by the Ch.
-13 Trustee and/or Bankruptcy Court while your Ch.
+However, it is important to note that the Ch.
+13 Trustee and/or Bankruptcy Court must approve a mortgage application while your Ch.
 13 case and payment plan are still pending.